zchee/neovim-wiki/Contributing.md

 ### Use Neovim

-Report bugs you experience under the [issues page](https://github.com/neovim/neovim/issues).
+Report bugs you experience under the [issue tracker](https://github.com/neovim/neovim/issues).

 ### Give support

 Hang around [neovim's Gitter channel](https://gitter.im/neovim/neovim) and answer questions.

+### Help manage the issue tracker

+If you spot a duplicate issue, flag it up with a comment.
+If you see a report lacking in detail, ask for more.

 ### Raise awareness